-(a) Permit Required.
+- (a) Permit Required.
 Prior to any clearing of improved, vacant, or unimproved land, or the relocation, or removal of any tree(s) from a parcel, unless specifically exempted from this section, a landowner shall obtain a land clearing/tree removal permit from the Village.
-In addition to land clearing permits issued in conjunction with the development or redevelopment of a property, approval for the removal of vegetation may be granted if the applicant demonstrates the presence of one or more of the following conditions:

-- (1) Necessity to remove a diseased or pest-infested tree to prevent the spread of the disease or pest. - (2) Necessity to reduce competition between trees to allow for stable development. - (3) Is essential for reasonable and permissible use of property, or necessary for construction of essential improvements. - (4) Allow access to the building site essential for reasonable use of construction equipment. - (5) Allow for essential grade changes needed to implement safety standards common to standard engineering or architectural practices, and reference to a text where such standards are found shall be required. - (6) Provide for driveways, buildings or other permanent improvements where there is no other alternative or to provide access. - (7) Provide for compliance with other ordinances or codes such as building, zoning, subdivision regulations, health provisions, and other environmental ordinances where there is no alternate way to achieve these goals. - (b) Exemption.
-A landowner is exempt, under the following conditions, from the requirement to obtain a permit from the Village for the removal of any vegetation: - (1) If the use of the property is single-family residential or duplex, and the tree to be removed is not a protected species. - (2) Identified by the Florida Exotic Pest Plant Council (FLEPPC) as a Category I species on the FLEPPC Invasive Species List, as may be amended and updated.
-The FLEPPC List is available at the department. - (3) Documented by a Certified Arborist that the vegetation is a safety hazard. - (4) That is less than five (5) foot in height or less than two (2) inch diameter at breast height (DBH). - (c) State Regulation.
-Tree pruning, trimming and removal on residential property must comply with the documentation requirements of Section 163.045 of the Florida Statues, as may be amended. - (c) Prohibition of Tree Abuse Supplemental Tree Standards.
-No Person shall harm a tree located within the Village unless the abuse is necessary to alleviate a dangerous condition posing an imminent threat to the public or property.
-Tree abuse shall be limited to the minimum amount necessary to alleviate the dangerous condition.
-The following actions shall constitute undo harm to a non-invasive tree abuse:
+In addition to land clearing permits issued in conjunction with the development or redevelopment of a property, approval for the removal of vegetation may be granted if the applicant demonstrates the presence of one or more of the following conditions: - (1) Necessity to remove a diseased or pest-infested tree to prevent the spread of the disease or pest. - (2) Necessity to reduce competition between trees to allow for stable development. - (3) Is essential for reasonable and permissible use of property, or necessary for construction of essential improvements. - (4) Allow access to the building site essential for reasonable use of construction equipment. - (5) Allow for essential grade changes needed to implement safety standards common to standard engineering or architectural practices, and reference to a text where such standards are found shall be required. - (6) Provide for driveways, buildings or other permanent improvements where there is no other alternative or to provide access. - (7) Provide for compliance with other ordinances or codes such as building, zoning, subdivision regulations, health provisions, and other environmental ordinances where there is no alternate way to achieve these goals. - (8) Landscaping shall be permitted in easements only with the written permission of the easement holder.
+Written permission shall specify the party responsible for replacing disturbed landscape areas and shall be submitted to the Village in a form acceptable to the Village Attorney.
+Written permission to plant within easements shall be filed with the land records applicable to the site.

+- (b) Exemption.
+A landowner is exempt, under the following conditions, from the requirement to obtain a permit from the Village for the removal of any vegetation: - (1) If the use of the property is single-family residential or duplex, and the tree to be removed is not a protected species. - Identified by the Florida Exotic Pest Plant Council (FLEPPC) as a Category I species on the FLEPPC Invasive Species List, as may be amended and updated.
+The FLEPPC List is available at the department. - (2) Documented by a Certified Arborist that the vegetation is a safety hazard. - (3) That is less than five (5) foot in height or less than two (2) inch diameter at breast height (DBH). - (c) State Regulation.
+Tree pruning, trimming and removal on residential property must comply with the documentation requirements of Section 163.045 of the Florida Statues, as may be amended.

+Supplemental Tree Standards.
+Pruning of trees shall be permitted to allow for healthy uniform growth and promote structural, aesthetic and safety considerations.
+All permitted pruning shall be conducted in accordance with the latest standards of the National Arborist Association.
+However, no person shall harm a tree located within the Village unless it is necessary to alleviate a dangerous condition posing an imminent threat to the public or property.
+Tree shall be limited to the minimum amount necessary to alleviate a dangerous condition.
+The following actions shall constitute undo harm to a non-invasive tree: